Handley Page Hastings: Operational history

 Starting in 1950, the Met Mk.1 weather reconnaissance aircraft were used by 202 Squadron, based at RAF Aldergrove, Northern Ireland; they were used by the Squadron up until its disbandment on 31 July 1964, having been rendered obsolete by the introduction of weather satellites.
 The Hastings T.Mk 5 remained in service as radar trainers well into the 1970s; the variant was used for other purposes as well during this time, such as the occasional transport, air experience, and search and rescue missions.
 The Hastings was even deployed for reconnaissance purposes during the Cod War with Iceland during the winter of 1975–76; it was finally withdrawn from service on 30 June 1977.

-In addition to its use by the RAF, several Hastings were also procured by New Zealand, where they were operated by No. 40 and No. 41 Squadrons of the Royal New Zealand Air Force (RNZAF).
+In addition to its use by the RAF, the Hastings was also used by New Zealand.
+Four Hastings C.Mk 3 aircraft were ordered, which were based on the C.2 but with Hercules 737 engines that gave more power at low altitude.
+They were delivered in 1952, joining No. 41 Squadron of the Royal New Zealand Air Force (RNZAF).
+Duties included support flights to New Zealand troops in Japan and RNZAF units in Cyprus, as well as supply flights to the Chatham Islands and Fiji.
+41 Squadron was renumbered as 40 Squadron in 1954.
 The service flew the type until it was replaced by American-built Lockheed C-130 Hercules during 1965.
-Four Hastings C.Mk 3 transport aircraft were built and supplied to the RNZAF.
 One crashed at RAAF Base Darwin and caused considerable damage to the city water main, its railway and the road into the city.
 The other three were broken up at RNZAF Base Ohakea.
 During the period that the engines were having problems with their sleeve valves (lubricating oil difficulties) RNZAF personnel joked that the Hastings was the best three-engined aircraft in the world.